BMW K1: Design

-Engineering

 Marketing, sales and usage

 By the time the K1 was launched, it was quick but not fast.
 The result of the addition of the aerodynamic bodywork and general upgrading of engineering and components added to the weight, which as a result came in as heavy for a sports bike at 234 kg.
 Combined with the extended wheelbase which created a 22 ft turning circle, it made the bike an economical and comfortable sports tourer.
 But the engine was not powerful enough against the weight to make the bike quick accelerating, and hence sports-competitive.

 The all over fairing was found in early press road tests to retain excess heat below 50 mph, and in some cases burn riders.
 BMW eventually offered an under-fairing heat blanket which reduced this considerably, but it was always a problem.
 However, as BMW knew weight was a problem, the panels were well engineered but thin and subject to cracking.
 Resultantly panel fit was poor on early models, and combined with panel cracking earned the bike the nickname "yoghurt carton" in Germany.
 The design and manufacture of the panels never changed in the bikes production, but the colouring schemes were toned down from a ketchup red and metallic blue with yellow details, to a metallic black.

 The engine, although well developed, suffered from secondary vibration.
 This was minimal in the three-cylinder K100 derived K75, and minimised in the K100 through introduction of well designed vibration suppression.
 On the sporting inspired K1, the engine was directly mounted onto the frame, which led to secondary vibrations problems at certain mid-range engine revolutions.

 By 1993, the market had changed and developed considerably, with the introduction of sports bikes like the Tadao Baba designed Honda Fireblade, brought about the end of production.